jcampuza/joseph-campuzano/_posts/life-updates.md

 #### I got my first tattoo

 I got my first tattoo just before a flight out of town the very next day.
 I got some strange looks on the plane with my forearm wrapped and looking very disgusting with plasma/blood everywhere.
 Getting a tattoo was something I had been wanting to do for a while, but it took a long time to find an idea that I would be happy with getting placed on my body.
-The session turned out to be less painful Ithat I was expecting which was nice and I was very happy with the result!
+The session turned out to be less painful than I was expecting which was nice and I was very happy with the result!

 #### I went and "lived" in Chicago for a couple of weeks